EVerest/EVerest/docs/tutorials/how_to_plug_and_charge/index.rst

 including a CertificateInstallation request to install a virtual contract in the simulated EV.

-FIXME: Refer to some good documentation about Plug&Charge

 The components included in this setup are the following:

 1. Charging Station (SECC): The EVerest stack provides the software running on